 MA Services Group advocates Positive Mental Health Practices in the Security world

-MA Services Group strongly advocates mental health discussions in an open and free manner and supports the idea of R U OK Day?
+MA Services Group strongly advocates mental health discussions in an open and free manner and supports the idea of R U OK Day.
 Where it all starts with a conversation with your colleagues.
-It enables the sense of belongingness and nurtures the cohesive working environment.
+It enables a sense of belongingness and nurtures the cohesive working environment.

 MASG continuously exemplifies Positive Work Safety culture in their business model.
 For MASG, the employees are the asset to their functioning.
 It is paramount that mental health campaigns are encouraged in the security industry more openly and vividly.
 We all can overcome the challenges by just actively listening to one another and sharing our stories.